Nexai-net/democrite/README.md

 The template ID system provides the ability to dynamically create a [GrainId](https://learn.microsoft.com/en-us/dotnet/orleans/grains/grain-identity) using data input or execution context as the source of information.

 You can see a good example in the sample [Forex](#forex). <br/>
-This one use stateless virtual grain (vgrain) to download html page and to parse it<br /> but use a statefull virtual grain (vgrain) to store the value extracted.<br />
+This one use stateless virtual grain (vgrain) to download html page and parse it<br /> but use a statefull virtual grain (vgrain) to store the value extracted.<br />

 This virtual grain (vgrain) employs a string value, such as a forex pair (eur-usd, eur-chf, etc.), from the execution context to form its GrainId, resulting in the creation of a single reusable instance for each pair